-Italy is pleased to report an important new opportunity for those who are disabled and looking for work: the new scheme was launched by the UILDM - Italian Union for the Fight against Muscular Dystrophy.
-This is the 'PLUS' project, the socio-occupational inclusion initiative for people with disabilities, which won the first "single" call for proposals envisaged by the reform of the Third Sector.
-Issued in November 2016 and financed by the Ministry of Labour and Social Policies, that gave jobs to 80 young people with disabilities (5 for each of the 16 participating regions).
+Italy is pleased to report an important new opportunity for those who are disabled and looking for work: the new call launched by UILDM - Italian Union for the Fight against Muscular Dystrophy.
+This is the 'PLUS' project, the socio-occupational inclusion initiative for people with disabilities, which won the first "single" call for proposals envisaged by the reform of the Third Sector, issued in November 2016 and financed by the Ministry of Labour and Social Policies, and that gave a job to 80 young people with disabilities (5 for each of the 16 participating regions).

-The project carried out together with the Movimento Difesa del Cittadino partner, Anas Puglia - National Association of Social Action and the Atlantis Association 27, consisted of the activation of job training grants, which lasted 18 months and took place in 16 regions.
-Involving at least 5 people with disabilities from 18 to 40 years (5 for each region).
-11 of the 16 participating regions were reserved for women.
+The project, carried out together with the Movimento Difesa del Cittadino partner, Anas Puglia - National Association of Social Action and the Atlantis Association 27, consisted of the activation of job training grants, which lasted 18 months and took place in 16 regions, involving at least 5 people with disabilities from 18 to 40 years (5 for each region).
+11 of the 16 participants were reserved for women.

-It included two main activities: in the first the participants followed a 40-hour professional training course through which they were offered the necessary tools to promote personal and social autonomy and acquire an adequate working and relational capacity.
-Later they were supported in work placement in companies, cooperatives or public bodies through 30-hour training periods, in order to put into practice what they have learned in the classroom and be able to have a first opportunity in the world of work.
+It included two main activities: in the first the participants followed a 40-hour professional training course through which they were offered the necessary tools to promote personal and social autonomy and acquire an adequate working and relational mode.
+Later they were supported in work placement in companies, cooperatives or public bodies through 30-hour training periods, in order to put into practice what they have learned in the classroom and be able to have a first access to the world of work.
 For each beneficiary, the degree of ability, autonomy and personal aptitude was noted, in order to create a CV identifying the most appropriate location and type of internship.